Does your business have multiple physical locations? If so, adding a store locator feature to your WordPress website will help you tremendously.

 When choosing which store locator plugin to use, consider all the plugin’s features.

-The WordPress store locator plugin has many great features to help us style the map and create advanced filters and categories for every store.
+The WordPress store locator plugin has many great features to help us style maps and create advanced filters and categories for every store.

 More on that later, but let’s install the plugin for now.